Gokul01P/BookManagementWebAPI/README.md

 ## Setup Instructions
 Prerequisites
   - .NET 8 SDK installed.
-  - SQL Server Express or LocalDB installed.
+  - SQL Server Express or LocalDB installed and SSMS.
   - Visual Studio Code or any other code editor of your choice.
 ## Clone the Repository
 git clone https://github.com/your-username/BookManagementAPI.git